TeskaLabs/splang-docs/language/type-system.md

 `any`

 "Any" type can represent any other type.

-It shouldn't be used as a primary data type because it has an overhead but it is rather useful for typing of the dictionary that combines types (e.g. `{str:any}`) and other situations where type is not certain in the compile type.
+_Hint:_ It shouldn't be used as a primary data type because it has an overhead but it is rather useful for typing of the dictionary that combines types (e.g. `{str:any}`) and other situations where type is not certain in the compile type.